ESR 5:

 Ergys Çokaj

 My name is Ergys Çokaj and I come from Albania.
-I have completed my Bachelor and Master Degree in Mathematics and Applications at the University of Camerino in Italy.
+I have a Bachelor’s and a Master’s degree in Mathematics and Applications from the University of Camerino in Italy.
+In the last four years, I have worked on my PhD studies as part of the THREAD project, hosted by the Norwegian University of Science and Technology.

-To know more about my career and research, check the following links: ResearchGate, GitHub and LinkedIn.
+To know more about my career and research, check the following links: NTNU, GitHub and LinkedIn.

 Host Institution